nerdfiles/douadevops/topics.md

 <h2>Payment Network</h2>

-<p><a href="http://nexttech.io/page/periodic-table-of-information/transmedia">Transmedia Payment System</a> which is less expensive for Retailers
-interchange fees for every transaction.</p>
+<p>Transmedia Payment System based on the periodic table of information (à la Kropotkin's "thousands of associations; that incorporates cryptocurrencies within a formalized dual-aspect integrated ontology for cybernetic economies of scale) which is less expensive for Retailers interchange fees for every transaction.</p>

 <h2>Historic/al Examples</h2>